 A. I added headings to each page because there were no location indicators in the original design, making it confusing for the user to distinguish between the Employees and Items rankings screens.

-C. I also added titles to the donut charts on the dashboard screen and created an icon for the Sale by Item donut chart.
+C. I also added titles to the donut charts on the dashboard screen and created an icon for the Sale by Item donut chart for consistency.

 The 2019 Dashboard update includes a modernized style and two main feature additions: Year-to-Date Reporting and Sales Trends.